snehithpanda007-lgtm/ExpenseTracker/README.md

 # ExpenseTracker

-## Can add expenses, category, and calulate total
+## Can add expenses, category, and calculate total

 Built using html, css, and javascript.